novelrt/NovelRT/README.md

 - XCode 12
 - XCode Command Line Tools matching the installed version
 - CMake 3.19.8
+- Vulkan SDK 1.3.231.1

-**NOTE: Until native Metal support is introduced at a future time, it is _highly_ advised that you install Vulkan SDK version 1.3.211.0 as a prerequisite to configuring/building NovelRT.
+**NOTE: Until native Metal support is introduced at a future time, it is _required_ that you install Vulkan SDK version 1.3.231.1 as a prerequisite to configuring/building NovelRT.
 The instructions below will indicate directions _assuming_ that the Vulkan SDK is already installed in a non-system path.
-If it is not installed, NovelRT's build system will try to vendor the required libraries, however this will _dramatically_ increase the build time.**
+If it is not installed, NovelRT's build system will fail to properly configure.**

 If you are building from a command line terminal, clone NovelRT and set up the build folder like so:
 ```